jancerman/Home/Guidelines.md

 ### General errors

 0: "Unknown internal server error.
-Please contact our support."
+Please contact our support."<br>
 1: "No HTTP resource was found that matches the request.
-Please read API documentation at https://developer.kenticocloud.com ."
+Please read API documentation at https://developer.kenticocloud.com ."<br>
-2: null // only error code is used, the rest is filled from the HttpException itself
+2: null // only error code is used, the rest is filled from the HttpException itself<br>
 3: "Missing or invalid access token.
-Please include the valid access token value in the Authorization header field as an HTTP bearer authorization scheme."
+Please include the valid access token value in the Authorization header field as an HTTP bearer authorization scheme."<br>
-4: "Access token does not provide the permissions required for the project."
+4: "Access token does not provide the permissions required for the project."<br>

 ### Controller errors

-100: "The requested content item '{0}' was not found."
+100: "The requested content item '{0}' was not found."<br>
-101: "The requested content type '{0}' was not found."
+101: "The requested content type '{0}' was not found."<br>
-102: "The requested content element '{0}' was not found in content type '{1}'."
+102: "The requested content element '{0}' was not found in content type '{1}'."<br>
-104: "The requested taxonomy group '{0}' was not found."
+104: "The requested taxonomy group '{0}' was not found."<br>

 ### Query parser errors

-1000: "The RANGE operator expects two parameters. {0} provided."
+1000: "The RANGE operator expects two parameters. {0} provided."<br>
 1001: "Parameter 'elements' has to contain only names of elements, not its fields.
-Incorrect parameter name was '{0}'."
+Incorrect parameter name was '{0}'."<br>
-1002: "Operator '{0}' was not recognized as a valid operator."
+1002: "Operator '{0}' was not recognized as a valid operator."<br>
-1003: "Query parameter '{0}' must be specified only once."
+1003: "Query parameter '{0}' must be specified only once."<br>
 1004: "Parameter '{0}' is a reserved parameter and we didn't recognize the syntax.
-If you meant to access the element called '{0}', you need to prefix it with 'elements.'."
+If you meant to access the element called '{0}', you need to prefix it with 'elements.'."<br>
-1005: "Query parameter '{0}' must be a positive integer."
+1005: "Query parameter '{0}' must be a positive integer."<br>
-1006: "Query parameter '{0}' must be a positive integer number or zero."
+1006: "Query parameter '{0}' must be a positive integer number or zero."<br>
 1007: "You tried to use '{0}' in order parameter.
-The only valid values are 'ASC' and 'DESC'."
+The only valid values are 'ASC' and 'DESC'."<br>
 1008: "It is not allowed to order by '{0}'.
 You can order by system properties or elements only.
-Elements must be prefixed with 'elements.'."
+Elements must be prefixed with 'elements.'."<br>
-1009: "Ordering by multiple parameters is not allowed."
+1009: "Ordering by multiple parameters is not allowed."<br>
-1010: "Query parameter '{0}' must have a value between {1} and {2}."
+1010: "Query parameter '{0}' must have a value between {1} and {2}."<br>

 ## Returned data